nsaikiran/impression/_drafts/fundamentals-of-datastructures.md

 Hence, we alsys need to be deterministic aobu the size of linear block we need.
 So that those many consecutive blocks can be serached for and allocated.
 Hence for creating a array of objects we need to specif t the size of array upfromn.t
 But the linked lists are nonlinear stored hence space. the items are not stored consecutivley hence we don't need to mention the size.

+## Furthur Reading on DS:
+Watch an interesting talk on DS by Sean Parent: https://www.youtube.com/watch?v=sWgDk-o-6ZE.
+Here he explains deriving various possible relationships on the data we are working with and using those relation ships to construct better performing DS for our specific usecase.

 # Abstract Data tyes:
 The objects with their operations is type. values and operations on those values are data types.